 There are currently two bills that are not yet law which aim to protect children from being forced into a marriage or 'married-off' before they are 18 by their parents giving consent on their behalf.
 These bills are currently in progress through Parliament.

 --> Domestic Abuse Bill 2020

 This Bill was introduced this year and, when it becomes law, it will introduce further protection to domestic violence victims.
-The Bill will introduce a definition of domestic abuse into law which will mean that abuse will be recognised as more than physical violence and can also be controlling, emotional and financial.
-This will be particularly important for children being forced into marriages.
+The Bill will introduce a definition of domestic abuse into law which will mean that abuse will be recognised as more than physical violence and can also include coercive control, emotional and financial abuse.

 --> Marriage and Civil Partnership (Minimum Age) Bill

 This bill is to stop parents from being able to give consent which permits the marriage or civil partnership of a child and to criminalise child marriage or civil partnership under the age of 18.

 This bill has arisen from and supported by campaigns from Girls Not Brides, IKRWO, Karma Nirvana, Forward and the Independent Yemen Group.
 You can read their briefing here.

 In the UK, a person of any gender can marry another person of any gender.
 Opposite-sex couples have been able to marry for millennia.
 However, same-sex couples have only been able to be married since 2013.
 In 2004, civil partnerships were introduced as an alternative to marriage for same-sex couples.
 Civil partnerships are now available to all couples following a Supreme Court ruling in 2019 and the introduction of The Civil Partnership (Opposite-sex Couples) Regulations 2019.